demisto/content/Packs/DomainTools_Iris/README.md

 - Gathers email addresses extracted from DNS SOA records.
 - Provides DomainTools Risk Score with components and evidence.

+This app requires an Iris Investigate API key.
+Please contact sales@domaintools.com for a trial.

 For more information, visit [DomainTools Iris App for Cortex XSOAR](https://www.domaintools.com/resources/blog/domaintools-app-for-demisto-comprehensive-contextual-and-automated-incident)